Six Hearts Princess: Heart Princesses

-A cheerful, peppy, 14-year-old girl.
-She wears her pink hair in twintails.
+Haruka is a cheerful and peppy young girl, and she has her pink hair into pigtails.
 The virtue she represents is Jin and her peony mark is on her chest.
 Her parents are almost never home, so she lives alone most of the time.
 Her best friend as of episode 1 is Tamaki Teijou.
-She has a strange dream about a cat village towards the beginning of the first episode and is immediately inspired to begin writing a play, as she's in the school drama club.
+She has a strange dream about a cat village towards the beginning of the first episode and is immediately inspired to begin writing a play in the show, as she's in the school Drama Club.
 Her Moon Cat counterpart is Jin.
 She's the first main character to become a Princess on screen.